-In such cases, or if the essay could not be scored by human raters (i.e., essay was off-topic or inappropriate as determined by human raters), the essay was eliminated from the analyses.
+In such cases, or if the essay could not be scored by human raters (i.e., the essay was off-topic or inappropriate as determined by human raters), the essay was eliminated from the analyses.
 Transcribers were instructed to be as faithful to the written document as possible keeping in mind the extended computer capabilities had they been employed.
 For example, more than a few students used a print style in which all letters were capitalized.
 To address this challenge, we instructed the transcribers to capitalize according to conventional practice.
 This modification may have corrected errors that would have otherwise been made, but limited the over-identification of capitalization errors that might have been made otherwise by the automated essay scoring engines.

-Also Read: OVERVIEW OF THE DATA RELEASE GUIDELINES
+Recommended Read – OVERVIEW OF THE DATA RELEASE GUIDELINES

 The first transcription company serviced four prompts from three states and included 11,496 essays.
 In order to assess the potential impact of transcription errors, a random sample of 588 essays was re-transcribed and compared on the basis of error rates for punctuation, capitalization, misspellings, and skipped data.
 Accuracy was calculated on the basis of the number of characters and the number of words with an average rate of 98.12%.
 The second transcription company was evaluated using similar metrics.
 From a pool of 6006 essays, a random sample of 300 essays was selected for re-transcription.
-Accuracy for this set of essays was calculated to be 99.82%.
+Accuracy of this set of essays was calculated to be 99.82%.

 Two of the essays were provided in ASCII format by their respective states.
-The 10th grade students in those states had typed their responses directly into the computer using web-based software that emulated a basic word processor.
+The 10th-grade students in those states had typed their responses directly into the computer using web-based software that emulated a basic word processor.
 While the test employed digital technology, the conditions for testing were similar to those in states where the essays had been transcribed.…Read More